 Hobby: Running and gardening

 Inspired by: Meeting new people and new research, as well as the family’s tranquil holiday home in the Northern Pirkanmaa region of Finland.

 MORE ABOUT NF AND RARE HEALTH CONDITIONS

 - Neurofibromatoses are a group of diseases in the category of hereditary tumor syndromes, characterized by growth of benign tumors along nerve roots, peripheral nerve trunks and/or their end branches.
 Three types of neurofibromatosis are distinguishable: type 1 (NF1), type 2 (NF2), and Schwannomatosis, where the genetic cause has not yet been clarified.
 NF1, also called von Recklinghausen’s disease, is the most common form and produces symptoms in the skin, eyes, bones, and nervous system.

-- (USA:s) National Organization for Rare Disorders (NORD), and Rare Disorders Database
+- (USA:s) National Organization for Rare Disorders (NORD)

 - Orphanet, the portal for rare diseases and orphan drugs